 - The third kind contains all the chatter that goes on in everyone’s mind.

 The situation goes like this – you have some kind of unfavorable thought.
-This thought could be an occurrence or a thought about a past occurrence.
+This thought could be an occurrence or a thought about something that happened in the past.
 Then you create a type of narrative that goes along with that thought that becomes a belief.
 Then that belief influences your thinking and decision-making for what you do next and into the future.

-The chatter – if the chatter drives all these negative narratives it’s almost always not in your best interest when making decisions since most of your thoughts are negative.
+The mind chatter – if the chatter drives all these negative narratives it’s almost always NOT in your best interest when making decisions since most of your thoughts are negative.
 So, how do you learn to stop the chatter?
 You really can’t stop it all, but you can redirect it when you recognize it by neutralizing it.
 You do this by becoming an observer.
 You observe everything like it’s the first time you experienced it, just like you did as a new person when you first got here.
-Young children do not take their experiences and form negative beliefs, they are naturally in the present moment and experience what that is.
+Young children do not form negative beliefs out of their experiences, they are neutral, in the present moment, and experience what that is.

-However, as an adult, what you think about your experiences eventually shape your world.
+However, as an adult, what you think about your experiences eventually shapes your world.
 What you experience is shaped by what you think about them.
 So, what you think about is critical to your life.
-Therefore, only focus on the experiences you are having and do not judge them as, good or bad as they are happening, they are just what they are.
+Therefore, only focus on the experiences you are having and do not judge them as, good, or bad as they are happening, they are just what they are.

-Write down how your experiences made you feel at the moment you had them.
+Write down how your experiences made you feel the moment you had them.

 Keep writing down these experiences daily, especially the ones you think are out of the ordinary.
-After a few weeks, you will start to realize which ones are the important ones and which ones are a waste of your time.
-Doing this, you will be able to spot your useless thinking and chatter.
+After a few weeks, you will start to realize which ones are the important ones and which ones are useless thinking.
+By doing this every day you will be able to spot your useless thinking and mind chatter.

-What are people thinking about when you see them walking around looking down?
+Observe what you are thinking about when you are walking around looking down?

-Most of the time your thoughts are negative or repetitive thoughts you’ve had many times before.
+Catch yourself before the habitual negative or repetitive thoughts you’ve had many times before it takes over.

-The only way you can control the focus of your thoughts is to become an observer without judgment.
+The only way you can control your thoughts is to become an observer of them without judgment.

 HOW IT WORKS: Useless thinking requires your immediate attention, otherwise, your mind will continue to take you down the same road of poor decisions and uneasiness.
 No one ever taught you how to think, only what to think.
-No wonder you have so much chatter going on in your head, it’s the confusion that has piled up over the years.
-What you must do now is redirect the confusion with a present and open mind.
+No wonder you have so much chatter going on in your head, it’s the confusuion that has piled up over the years.
+What you must do now is redirect the confusion with an open mind.
 This is your new starting place.
-Spend 15-minutes a day writing in your journal about what is confusing to you, so you can learn how to think instead of what to think.
+Spend 15 minutes a day writing in your journal about what is confusing to you, so you can learn how to think instead of what to think.
 The by-product of getting this thinking thing right is having a connection to your guidance.
 I learned this at a very young age. ~ Linda Deir